Increase Conversions with Better Usability

 I logged on.
 His site looked user friendly — the design was clean and professional, and simple tasks like finding a product were easy.

-Like most people, I hate filling registration forms.
-I hate filling any forms.
-Do I create a new username and password, or take the security-weak decision to reuse an existing username and password?
+Like most people, I hate forms and I particularly hate registering.
+Do I create a new password, or take the security-weak decision to reuse an existing password?

 I didn’t proceed.
 I suspect many other people abandoned their carts at this point.

-For the owner of this store, a few design tweaks could have removed my frustrations (make the shipping policy/price clear; remove the need to register, or push it to later in the cycle).
+A few design tweaks by the store owner could have removed my frustrations (make the shipping policy/price clear; remove the need to register, or push it to later in the cycle).

 I believe that this web business owner has never observed real users interacting with his own website.

-By spending a small portion of his budget on usability — testing, iterating the design, first aid webmedqualityshop24.com online, etc. — he may see his conversions improve quickly.
+By spending a small portion of his budget on usability — testing, iterating the design, etc. — he may see his conversions improve quickly.

 Good observations, it frustrates me the way so many ecommerce solutions force registration before ordering.
 The last ecommerce site we built (with Drupal & Ubercart) generated a user account on the fly based on an email address entered when ordering.
 If the user confirms it by email they can review their order, if not it doesn’t affect the ordering or fulfillment process.